 First of all, this technique will work on any Cricut machine as long as you have an Apple mobile device.
 So, break out your iPhone or iPad to start.
-Download the Cricut Design Space app on your device then gather all of those scraps you have been saving.
-You know the ones!
-You keep them thinking you will use them someday but you get so mad because it is so hard to position those cuts just right.
+Make sure you have the Cricut Design Space app downloaded onto your device then gather those scraps you have been saving for a rainy day.
+You know what I’m talking about!
+The scraps you keep them thinking you will use someday but you get so mad because it is so hard to position those cuts just right.
 Not anymore!